Runaway (Sahlene song): Performance at the Eurovision Song Contest 2002

 "Runaway" was succeeded as Estonian representative at the 2003 contest by Ruffus with "Eighties Coming Back".

-The composers of "Runaway" would again have a song they had written be the Estonian Eurovision entrant: the Eurovision 2006 entrant "Through My Window" which, like "Runaway", was performed by a Swedish vocalist, in this case Sandra Oxenryd.
+The composers of "Runaway" would again compose an Estonian entry for Eurovision: the Eurovision 2006 entrant "Through My Window" which, like "Runaway", was performed by a Swedish vocalist, in this case Sandra Oxenryd.

 Chart performance

 On the June 6, 2006 chart of the Top 60 singles in Sweden, "Runaway" by Sahlene debuted at #20: this proved to be the track's peak although it remained on the chart for a total of seventeen weeks, thirteen of them in the Top 40 with seven of those weeks spent in the Top 25.